-Inside, the 2010 Cadillac CTS-V follows smoother yet still very fashionable design.
-Trim alongside the doors extends across the instrument panel from both sides and slopes downward into a V-shaped center console that contains audio and climate controls and additional vents, LED accent lighting is piped in, and an available navigation display retracts neatly into the dash when not in use.
-Hand-finished cut-and-sew leather surfaces and chrome accents lend a fantastic feel up close.
+The CTS-V is friendlier to softer shapes inside, although it's still very fashionable.
+Trim from the doors extends through the instrument panel and cuts down into a V-shaped center console that houses infotainment and audio controls.
+LED accent lighting bathes the interior with a nice glow, and a retractable navigation screen hides out of sight when not in use.
+Hand-finished cut-and-sewn leather surfaces and chrome accents lend a fantastic feel up close.
 Altogether, it's a bold design, brasher than its German counterparts, but everything works together.

 But the real impact of the CTS-V Coupe is its street presence.
 The standard Coupe cuts a similar silhouette, but the widened fenders, aggressive front- and rear-end treatments and the throaty burble of the exhaust mark the car out as something beyond a pretty shape.